franchert/site_tool/.includes/README.md

 - Included in the layout PHP file.
 - Adds meta information using directory_loc page/section specific variables.

-###/.includes/nav_fxns.php
-- Function to dynamically builds main navigation from the top level directories.
-	- Dynamically pulls information from nav-contents.php located on the top level files
-- Custom nav function dynamically builds navigation tree from a specified root directory.

 ###/.includes/director.php
 - Initializes strings used within the layout files and includes all component functions